 Park Güell, Barcelona

-Unesco-listed Park Güell is one of the icons of Barcelona.
+Unesco-listed Park Güell is one of the icons of Barcelona, a city visited on some of our Spain tours.
 Designed by famed architect Antoni Gaudí, the park is filled with creative modernist works inspired by his passion for natural forms.
 It’s one of the city’s top attractions and draws around four million visitors each year.

 Ibirapuera, São Paulo